fobiero/fobiero/README.md

 ## Setup & Installations

 Use of this template is free and therefeore has no copyright issues as refered to the license provider.
-All persons are free and able to download, customize and use to suit ones need thus.
+All persons are free and able to download, customize and use to suit ones need.

 <br>